akanuragkumar/Doubtnut-usecase/README.md

 ## Quickstart

-To work in a sandboxed Python environment we recommend installing the app in a Python [virtualenv](https://pypi.python.org/pypi/virtualenv).
+To work in a sandboxed Python environment its recommended to install the app in a Python [virtualenv](https://pypi.python.org/pypi/virtualenv).

 1. Install dependencies